gracee-chen/AC215_StyleMe/README.md

 StyleMe

 ## Project Description
-In this project, we aim to develop an AI-powered personal wardrobe stylist that helps users create cohesive outfits from their existing wardrobes.
-The system leverages curated product data and compatibility information ("complete the look") to learn relationships between clothing items.
-It integrates a data-cleaning and caption-generation pipeline with a FashionCLIP-based compatibility model to recommend matching items.
-The goal is to provide an intelligent outfit suggestion tool that understands real-world style relationships and personalizes recommendations based on visual and textual cues.
+StyleMe is an AI-powered personal wardrobe stylist that helps users create cohesive outfits from their existing wardrobes.
+The system uses a fine-tuned FashionCLIP model to learn fashion compatibility relationships from curated product data and "complete the look" information.
+By integrating data processing pipelines with deep learning-based recommendation algorithms, StyleMe provides intelligent outfit suggestions that understand real-world style relationships and personalize recommendations based on visual and textual features.

 ## 📁 Project Structure